Marie Dølvik Markussen

 Marie Dølvik Markussen (born 15 February 1997) is a Norwegian footballer who plays as a forward for Toppserien club Rosenborg.
 She made her debut for the Norway women's national football team in 2015.

 Club career

-After breaking through at her local lower division club Stakkevollan IF, Dølvik Markussen signed for Oslo-based Toppserien club Stabæk in November 2013 for a compensation payment of around 10.000 NOK.
+After breaking through at her local lower division club Stakkevollan IF, she signed for Oslo-based Toppserien club Stabæk in November 2013 for a compensation payment of around 10.000 NOK.
 In December 2016, she moved on to VfL Wolfsburg, who simultaneously allowed another Norwegian Synne Jensen to return to Stabæk on a permanent basis.

 She went back to playing in Toppserien after joining Vålerenga in 2018.
 In November 2021, Dølvik Markussen joined Australian club Newcastle Jets for the 2021–22 A-League Women season.

 International career

 Following appearances for Norway at the youth international level, Dølvik Markussen made her senior debut for Norway at the 2015 Algarve Cup.

 Personal life

 In November 2012, 15-year-old Dølvik Markussen and her older brother Henning foiled an attempted burglary at their family home in Tromsø.
 She has over one hundred tattoos.
-She had a romantic relationship with Ingrid Engen.
+She was in a romantic relationship with Ingrid Engen.